serve

 (sports) a stroke that puts the ball in play (synset 100569467)

-"his powerful serves won the game"domain category:
+"his powerful serves won the game"referred to in:

 - squash, squash rackets, squash racquets - a game played in an enclosed court by two or four players who strike the ball with long-handled rackets